 During 2016-17 four meetings were held by the Employee Consultation Group.
-These meetings included discussions and consultations with employees about the following subjects:
+These meetings included discussions and consultations with employees about the:

-- the HR information system project;
+- HR information system project;

-- the employee engagement survey;
+- employee engagement survey;

-- the Learning and Development plan; and
+- · Learning and Development plan; and

-- the 186 Kennington Park Road Refurbishment project.
+- 186 Kennington Park Road Refurbishment project.